Crowne Plaza Hotel Times Square Manhattan

 Back story: This 48-story tower was built from the bottom up in 1989, part of Times Square’s rehabilitation effort.
 Like most new hotels in the area, the ground floor is a walk-through, and the action starts above ground with the second-floor lobby.
 As mentioned above, the hotel was refurbished – and recast as a more upscale business hotel – between 2008 and 2009, a change that jettisoned an old coffee shop, altered the look of the lobby, bar and restaurant and upgraded the appearance of the rooms.

 Keep in mind: Even with blackout shades and curtains pulled, this is a brightly lighted neighborhood.
 Rooms on low floors face buildings and can be dark.
 We saw frayed edges on the lobby's blue velvet high-back chairs.
-But the lobby's hard-wood floor, scuffed on an earlier visit, looked much better when we stopped by recently.
+But the lobby's hard-wood floor, scuffed on an earlier visit, looked much better when I stopped by recently.

 What We Saw: